oceanmodeling/fabm-oxypom/doc/joss/paper.md

 DiaMo resolves the dynamics of DO, living and not-living organic particulate carbon (micro-algae and detritus, respectively) under the assumption that light and not nutrients are the limiting factor for primary production.
 DiaMo is thus a carbon-based implementation.
-DO is solved with the mass balance equation of OxyPOM (Eq.~\ref{eq:do}), setting nitrification to zero.
+DO is solved with the mass balance equation of OxyPOM (Eq. \autoref{eq:do}), setting nitrification to zero.

-As part of the vertical-implicit formulation, a key feature of DO+BGC is an alternative to the FABM implementation of the light model used by the General Ocean Turbulence Model (GOTM) [@GOTM].
+As part of the vertical-implicit formulation, a key feature of DO+BGC is an alternative to the FABM implementation of the light model used by the General Ocean Turbulence Model (GOTM) [@Burchard2002].
 While the default light model assumes that PAR in a vertical layer $z$ of thickness $\Delta z$ is located in the center of the layer, thus in $z + 0.5 \cdot \Delta z$, the light model included in DO+BGC calculate PAR in the representative depth $\bar{z}$ which satisfies the mean value theorem

 \begin{equation}